Angelagiraldi/IBM_IntroductiontoDataScience_Specialization/README.md

-# IBM Data Science Professional Certificate
+# IBM Introduction to Data Science Specialization

 This repository contains Jupiter notebooks and code exercises I have worked with from the IBM Introduction to Data Science Specialization.